CLOSE X

 After taking the funicular yesterday, I stopped at the station and made an onward reservation through Zurich to Innsbruck, Austria.
 The clerk mapped out a routine for me and handed me the ticket.

-She then quickly took it back, remarking, “Oh no, it’s better if you take this train, which comes a few minutes earlier.
+She quickly took it back, remarking, “Oh no, it’s better if you take this train, which comes a few minutes earlier.
 That one is coming from Italy.”

 I couldn’t help but think how some things never really change.

 Somehow, though, it didn’t bother me.
-In just a few days, I had already adapted well to Ticino’s unique la dolce vita.
+In just a few days, I had adapted well to Ticino’s unique la dolce vita.

 If You Go: